angy91m/express-temp-links/README.md

 app.get( '/link-generate', ( req, res ) => {

-    // This generate a new temporary link, sets client ip as refs parameter and return the new link string const link = tmpLinks.get( { refs: req.ip } );
+    // This generate a new temporary link with 'GET' method, sets client ip as refs parameter and return the new link string const link = tmpLinks.get( { refs: req.ip } );

     // This sends link to the client